Extreme-mass ratio inspirals in Schwarzschild - de Sitter spacetime I: Weak-field orbits: Orbital mechanics in Schwarzschild-de Sitter spacetime

 In this part, we show a representation of the plunging separatrix curve, or the location of the last stable orbit (LSO), of marginally bound orbits in $(p,e)$ space to show at which point in the parameter space is the region of orbital plunge.
 The locus of all parameter values that will create a merged plunge and bound region in the effective potential will be the plunging separatrix in the $(p,e,\lambda)$ parameter space.
 The maxima of the potential must be located at the periapsis, and is expressed mathematically as \cite{stein2020location}:

 This method of deriving the separatrix means that we are considering that at the periapsis, $r=r_p=p(1+e)^{-1}$, the bound orbiter will be marginally stable and thus will either plunge or scatter away depending on the evolution of the orbit.
-Together with the energy and angular momentum for bound orbits (equation \eqref{eq:sdsE} and \eqref{eq:sdsL}), we derive an equation for the separatrix:
+Together with the energy and angular momentum for bound orbits (Eqs. \eqref{eq:sdsL} and \eqref{eq:sdsE}), we derive an equation for the separatrix:

 which reduces to the usual Schwarzschild separatrix $p=6+2e$ at $\lambda=0$.
-We see in Figure \ref{fig:separatrix} the evolution of the separatrix from Schwarzschild to SdS both with a fixed $\lambda$ in a 2D contour plot, and a continuous effect of $\lambda$ in a 3D contour plot.
-The main effect of the cosmological constant is to eliminate most eccentric orbits and larger orbital sizes in the stable bound parameter space.
-This can be already seen in the energy and angular momentum, (equation \eqref{eq:sdsE} and \eqref{eq:sdsL}), wherein more eccentric and larger orbits are affected greater by the cosmological term, with the cosmological repulsion due to $\lambda$ dominating making the orbits unbound.
+We see in Fig. \ref{fig:separatrix} the evolution of the separatrix from Schwarzschild to SdS both with a fixed $\lambda$ in a 2D contour plot, and a continuous effect of $\lambda$ in a 3D contour plot.
+The main effect of the SdS parameter is to eliminate most eccentric orbits and larger orbital sizes in the stable bound parameter space.
+This can be already seen in the energy and angular momentum, (Eqs. \eqref{eq:sdsL} and \eqref{eq:sdsE} ), wherein more eccentric and larger orbits are affected greater by the $\lambda$ term, with the SdS parameter dominating making the orbits unbound.
 The maximum $\lambda$ for bound orbits to occur is $\lambda=4/16875\sim 2.37\times 10^{-4}$ at $(p=7.5,e=0)$ which produces a single stable bound orbit $\left(p=7.5,e=0,\lambda=4/16875\right)$.